CloudWanderer-io/CloudWanderer/doc_source/decisions/iam_role_policies.rst

 2. Fetch each role's secondary attributes (``RoleManagedPolicyAttachments``)
 3. Create a ``Relationship`` on the ``Role`` with each ``RoleManagedPolicyAttachment``
 4. Fetch each role's dependent resources (``RolePolicy``)

+Interestingly this involves actually _moving_ ``AttachedPolicies`` (and renaming to ``RoleManagedPolicyAttachments``) from ``hasMany`` to ``has``.
+This is because we want to have ``RoleManagedPolicyAttachments`` as an secondary attribute rather than a dependent resource (as that would create a resource that was an _attachment_ which would make no sense.).
+Once we have it as a secondary attribute on the role we can use it to create relationships to the indenpendently discovered managed policies.